chriskok/TextGenerationLSTM/README.md

 ## Screenshots

-With more LTSM nodes, 20 epoch:
+With more LSTM nodes, 20 epoch:

 * we see that words are more English-like, complete whole terms albeit repeated due to the way we feed the seed